ironcalc/TironCalc/README.md

 * "s" to go to the next sheet
 * "PgUp/PgDown" to navigate rows faster

-There is no way to save to file for now :)
+There is no way to save to file for now.

 ## Inspiration